PennyLaneAI/pennylane/doc/development/adding_operators.rst

        <Wires = ['a']>

 #. **Trainable parameters** that the map depends on, such as a rotation angle,
    which can be fed to the operator as tensor-like objects.
+For example, since we used jax arrays to specify the three rotation angles of ``op``, the parameters are jax ``DeviceArrays``.

    .. code-block:: python